 Do you post everything you do to Facebook while each activity or life event is actually happening?
 There have even been instances of people updating their Facebook and Twitter accounts from the altar immediately after getting married.

 This is a viable way to document your life, but it can also become a burden that takes you out of the moment.
-If you’re living everything through the lens of social media instead of directly interacting with it, your experiences are going to be of a lower quality and become less memorable.
+If you’re living everything through the lens of social media instead of directly interacting with it, your experiences will be of lower quality and become less memorable.

 8. Stop Obsessing Over the Past